Munnamm27/virtual_me/README.md

-# 🧠 Virtual Munna – Query My Docs with RAG
+# 🧠 Virtual ME – Chat With Virtual Me

-**Virtual Munna** is a personal RAG-based assistant that enables you (or recruiters) to query documents and get context-aware, reference-backed responses — just like chatting with me, Munna.
+**Virtual Me** is a personal RAG-based assistant that enables you (or recruiters) to query about me, just like chatting with me, Munna.

 ---